 I am a ‘systemic practitioner’ (I’ve also completed many other training pieces).
 This refers to a Clinician who has completed Family and Systemic Psychotherapy to an intermediate level.
 Systemic practice underpins many essential developments in services and training in public, non-statutory and independent assistance in the UK.
 See About AFT for further details of the systemic approach in action.

 Conflict can escalate when people are too angry to listen to each other.
 Misunderstandings fuel arguments.
 Suggestions include:

 - Try to put emotions aside.

-- Don’t interrupt the other person while they are speaking.
+- Please don’t interrupt the other person while they are speaking.